 In this tutorial I’m going to explain how to create this Nuthatch pyrography artwork.
 The nuthatch is the second installment of my Backyard Birds tutorial series.
 This particular nuthatch is a red breasted nuthatch; in case you were wondering.
 What I like about the backyard bird series is that the subject matter isn’t overly complex but the series still provides valuable experience and techniques.
 Not to mention the artwork looks great on the wall and it makes a great gift for a bird lover.

-You can watch a YouTube video version of this tutorial by clicking on the image to the right.
+You can watch a YouTube video version of this tutorial by clicking on the image to the left.

 There is reader submitted art at the bottom of the blog, so please check it out.

 Now, let’s get to work.

 SKILL LEVEL: 3

 - Shading tip

 - 8 x 10 inch (20.3 x 25.4 cm) piece of wood

 - Pattern (enlarge or shrink as needed) Nuthatch pattern

 - Ruler & Pencil

 STEP 1 – PREP THE WOOD